Getting the Right Message Across in the Right Way

 Let's consider planning the communications for the implementation of new security passes in your office.
 The overall objective is to "Ensure a smooth transition from the current security pass system to the new one."

 Who are the audiences and what do they need?
-First consider the universal audience "All Office-Based Staff".
+First, consider the universal audience "All Office-Based Staff."
 Everyone will need to know that the change is scheduled, what to expect and when.
-If people at each site need to receive different instructions about how to get a new pass and so on, each site needs to be listed as a separate audience ("Staff at site A" etc.) And what about the people who manage security?
+If people at each site need to receive different instructions about how to get a new pass and so on, each site needs to be listed as a separate audience ("Staff at site A" and so on) And what about the people who manage security?
 They are a further audience group as they have specific needs including more detailed information (possibly training) on how to manage the new system.

 Now consider the specific messages for each audience.
 As well as receiving all-staff announcements about the new system, "Staff at site A" must know when and where at Site A to get their new pass photos taken.
 This information must be communicated several days ahead of time.
 The day before the changeover, people may need to be reminded to have their new passes at the ready, perhaps by leafleting everyone's desk throughout the office.

 For more tools that can help you to plan and manage change, see our Project Management section.
 In particular, look at the articles on Stakeholder Analysis and Stakeholder Planning (if you haven't already done so.)